TimDominikMaurer/PersonalWebsite/content/home/research.md

 ## Work in progress

-### Toolkit for solving overlapping generations models with linked bequest
+### A toolkit on solving overlapping generations models with family-linked bequest and intergenerational skill transmission
 *(joint with [Frederik Bjørn Christensen](https://www.cbs.dk/en/research/departments-and-centres/department-of-economics/staff/fbceco))*

-We describe in detail how to solve and estimate an overlapping generations model with dynasty-linked bequest, idiosyncratic income risk and exogenous retirement.
+Several papers incorporate family-linked bequest and intergenerational transmission of skills in life-cycle models.
+However, to the best of our knowledge, none of these papers offer a comprehensive guide on their solution methods.
+Thus, the contribution of this paper is to develop a detailed toolkit on how to solve, simulate, and estimate a partial equilibrium, overlapping generations model with family-linked accidental and voluntary bequest, intergenerational transmission of skills, persistent idiosyncratic income risk, permanent income heterogeneity, and retirement.
+This model reasonably matches empirical measures of wealth inequality.

 ### Optimal pension policy